-Experts have been researching the effects of computer use on sleep quality for many years.
-The blue light in the background of the computer screen has been shown to reduce the body’s natural production of melatonin, the sleep hormone that tells you when it’s time to hit the sack.
-It could be a useful tool when you really need to stay awake, but most adults do not get enough sleep as it is.
-For two hours of exposure through your computer, tablet or smartphone, your melatonin levels could drop as much as 22 percent.
+For years, experts have been researching how computer use effects sleep quality.
+The blue light in the background of the computer screen has been shown to reduce the body’s natural production of melatonin, which is the sleep hormone that tells you when it’s time to hit the sack.
+Two hours of blue light exposure from your computer, tablet or smartphone, could cause your melatonin levels to drop as much as 22 percent.

 Does Lower Melatonin Cause Other Health Concerns?

-Melatonin is necessary for more than just your ability to close your eyes and get some decent shuteye each night.
-If you fail to produce adequate melatonin in your body, you may not get enough sleep.
+Melatonin is necessary for more than just telling your body it's time to close your eyes and get some decent shuteye each night.
+If your body fails to produce adequate melatonin, you may not get enough sleep.
 Being tired all the time tends to make you rely more on calorie-laden drinks and snacks to give you extra energy.
 It may discourage you from getting needed exercise.
 This one-two punch lands far too many people with obesity, a condition commonly associated with low melatonin levels and poor sleep habits.
 In fact, the suppression of melatonin caused by a screen’s blue light may even trigger diabetes or breast cancer in some people.

 Is Everyone Affected by Blue Light Sleep Problems?

-Of course, sleep issues are a deeply subjective thing for a lot of people.
-Some adults can chug a triple espresso and still be sleeping soundly an hour later.
-Others may need to limit consumption of anything that makes them feel too awake in the evening or even the afternoon.
-You might be able to get over occasional blue light exposure, without causing chronic sleep problems.
-However, if you are already noticing trouble getting to sleep, staying asleep or feeling well-rested, you should consider your evening screen time as a possible cause.
+Sleep issues are a deeply subjective thing for a lot of people.
+Some adults can chug a triple espresso and still sleep soundly an hour later.
+Others may need to limit their consumption of anything that makes them feel too awake in the evening or even the afternoon.
+You might be able to get over an occasional blue light exposure, without causing chronic sleep problems.
+But if you are already noticing trouble getting to sleep, staying asleep or feeling well-rested, you should consider your evening screen time as a possible cause.
 A little blue light can create a lot of trouble for frequent insomniacs.

-How Can I Avoid Blue Light Effects at Night?
+How Can I Avoid the Effects of Blue Light at Night?